deepakdev094/checkout/README.md

       -> Product class - To create new product we use Product class it takes code,name, price , discount_rule   as argument to initialize a product

       -> Checkout class - It's our main logic class where we intialize products and a item array , there are scan method which take product code as argument and return the product, there is a method called total which calculated the checkout price according to discount rule if any applicable.

+      -> Main.rb - It's our main class where we are requiring above three classes.
+In this file we are creating objects of diffrent classes and getting our required result by just calling the required methods from these classes.